dyva101/AnaliseOrcamento/README.md

 ### About Us

   Our working team, informally known as the "Push & Pull" group, was formed for the first evaluation of the Programming Languages course and currently works together on other projects as well.
+We worked whit the branch workflow, which was very constructive.
+We also did pair programming to avoid problems with merge conflicts, as we were physically together almost all of the time.
 Curious about us?
 So check out our individual profiles linked below:

   * <a href="https://github.com/isabelli31">Isabelli Cristhini da Silva 'Isa'</a>